Sync Mac OS X Server with Outlook Contact and CalendarIt's about the time to share some new IT stuffs with you guys

 What is CardDAV and what is CalDAV?CardDAV and CalDAV are standard protocol API by IETF’s RFC for syncing contacts and calendars.
 Google and Apple are using contacts API and calendar API to take care of contacts and calendars at the backend to service their customers’ needs on such information.

 Hosting your own calendar and contact server with PCMac OS X Server is great for hosting your on-premise server.
 However, what if you do not have a Mac server?
 Nevertheless, you can still host your DAV server under Windows OS.
-For example, EVO Mail Server is another good option that it is easy to set up and configure.
+For example, EVO Mail Server is another good option that it is easy to set up and configure especially for small and medium size of companies.